 Digital marketing has become the mantra for online business success in the last few years.
-While the average day for a digital marketer may differ from one day to the next, the tasks usually revolve around the services we provide our clients for the digital transformation of their business, namely website design and maintenance, eCommerce website, content marketing and SEO, and digital marketing coaching.
+While the average day for a digital marketer may differ from one day to the next, the tasks usually revolve around the services we provide our clients for the digital transformation of their business, namely digital marketing strategy and coaching, website design (static and eCommerce), website maintenance, content marketing and SEO.

 Here’s a front-row seat to the juggling act – also known as, a day in my life as a digital marketer!

-As the Founder and Director of my digital marketing agency, I am the face of the business.
+As the Founder and Director of my digital marketing agency Them You & Me, I am the face of the business.
 While I could not do what I do without my team, I am the one working on strategy, business development and making financial decisions.
 I get new clients in, liaise with them as the project manager, onboard them, and then coordinate with the team.
 We’re a one-stop solution, and each day can look very different.
-What doesn’t change is the patience, passion, flexibility, energy, and a good listening ear that you lean into every day.
+What doesn’t change is the patience, passion, flexibility, enthusiasm, kindness and a good listening ear that we lean into every day.

 Lately, I’ve put some distance between opening my eyes and checking my phone – hello, 2021 intentions!
 I look into it only when I am ready for whatever is thrown my way.
 I’ve learnt that reactivity never works when it comes to technology.
 Also, there is never 1 straight answer.
 Some functionalities depend on so many other factors – 3rd party software, updates, plugins and more.
 Through the years, I’ve had many surprises.
 Technology does not allow you to stand still, and you can never take things for granted.
 You adapt as you go, learn always and you surrender, more often than you wish.